BilawalAhmed0900/UpworkFeed/README.md

 ## Bugs

-  Sometimes, Upwork doesn't give it data, you can see it in the Error pager Refresh yourself Upwork main page
+  Sometimes, Upwork doesn't give it data, you can see it in the Error page.
+  Refresh yourself Upwork main page or set timeout to 30 sec or less.